CerialPvP/2873/README.md

 # How to update skripts?

-Just type /updateskript (skript name) ingame to get the latest skript from this repository!
-To get the skript which does that, go to the **skripts** folder, then download **updater.sk**!
+Just go to the **skripts** folder, go to a skript you need to update, paste it into Minehut, and voila!

 Thanks for being on this repository, peace!